kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/dom.md

 ## The DOM Tree
 The DOM is organized like a tree, in which elements are arranged hierarchically according to the structure of the document.

 In Computer Science, a tree is similar to a real-life tree except that in this case, it is an upside down tree with the root above and branches beneath.
 The branches in a tree are referred to as nodes.
 Each node can have children nodes, parent nodes and sibling nodes.
 A tree also has leaves nodes.
-A leave node is a node which cannot have children nodes.
+A leave node is a node which does not have children nodes.

 The DOM object can be traversed as a tree and in this case, the `document.documentElement` property is the root.
-Nodes for `elements`, which represent HTML tags can have child nodes.
+Nodes for elements, which represent HTML tags can have child nodes.
 An example of such a node is `document.body`.
 In the DOM tree, text and comment nodes are leaves nodes beacuse they cannot have children nodes (for instance, you cannot have a tag inside a comment node).

 Now, let's visualize our previous HTML example with a Tree structure.